 So, we’ve got the most important ingredient out of the way.
 Let’s talk about the second most important ingredient — cream cheese.
 Cream cheese not only gives your creamed corn sauce that luscious, creamy texture, it also keeps your milk from curdling.
 Necessity.
 Next on the list is butter.
 Yup.
 This one’s full-fat, too.
 All that’s left is whole milk, a little sugar, salt, and pepper.

-HOW TO MAKE EASY CREAMED CORN ON THE STOVETOP
+HOW TO MAKE EASY CREAMED CORN WITH CREAM CHEESE ON THE STOVETOP

 So there you have it!
-An easy homemade creamed corn recipe that most definitely beats the pants off the canned stuff and rivals even the best BBQ joint renditions.
+An easy homemade creamed corn with cream cheese that most definitely beats the pants off the canned stuff and rivals even the best BBQ joint renditions.
 Serve as a spruced up side to any comfort food dinner, or prepare a batch for your next BBQ and watch your guests swoon.

 - 1 (8 ounce) package of cream cheese room temperature, cut into chunks